A forum for your website

 Forums have their own language; e.g. A single conversation is called a 'thread'.
 A forum is hierarchical or tree-like in structure: forum - sub forum - topic - thread – reply etc.

-- Who is your target audience, who will benefit from using the Forum?
+- Who is your target audience and who will benefit from using the Forum?

 - Have you got the time/resources within your company/organisation to regularly moderate/administer the forum?